kanidm/kanidm/book/src/developers/designs/kanidm-trust.rst

 We would do a normal auth process, but on determining this is a trust account, we have to return a response to the core.rs layer.
 This should then trigger an async request to domain B which contains the request.
 When this is returned, we then complete the request to the client.
-This does increase the liklihood of issues or delays in processing in the domain A IO layers if many requests exist at the same time.
+This does increase the likelihood of issues or delays in processing in the domain A IO layers if many requests exist at the same time.

 if multiple urls exist in the trustanchor, we should choose randomly which to contact for